Radu Rosetti: Wartime collaboration

 By September, the Central Powers were defeated on the Macedonian front, rekindling Romanian hopes for an Entente victory.
 Re-enrolled by the French Army as an adamant anti-German, Radu Jr mediated between Ferdinand and the Army of the Orient.
 Romania's situation improved greatly with the German Armistice on November 11, which signaled Marghiloman's downfall.
 Radu Sr ran unsuccessfully for an Assembly seat in the November 18 election.
 According to Iorga, he still enjoyed sizable support from the Bucharest populace.
 At the time, Renașterea published his designs for land reform.
 Criticizing Marghiloman for his concessions to the peasants, these went back on his earlier radicalism, proposing the preservation of some large estates, in hopes that these would ensure competitiveness and the modernization of agriculture.

-In December, Radu Jr returned to Romania with General Berthelot and the Entente mission, before spending two years as a military attaché in London.
+In December, Radu Jr returned to Romania with General Berthelot and the Entente mission.
+He then spent two years as a military attaché in London.
 His father then lived to see the creation of Greater Romania, which confirmed the expectations of the pro-Entente side but, thanks to Marghiloman, also included Bessarabia.
 As Radu Jr notes, he was "thankful" and felt no bitterness toward the PNL, being in this set apart from other Conservatives.
 Sevastos quotes him saying: "You don't even know how glad I am to have been proven wrong in my Germanophilia"—though also warning that any gains made were still fragile.
 Meanwhile his ideas on agrarian issues had a lasting an influence on late Poporanism, which, during the interwar, became the official doctrine of the Peasants' Party and then the National Peasants' Party.
 According to political economist Ion Veverca, Rosetti, Iorga and Dobrogeanu-Gherea were also exponents of a stage in Romanian economic theory, between classical economics and cultural relativism.
 Moreover, Rosetti's work on Moldavian village history became a source for Iorgu Iordan's research into regional toponymy.